Montreal-Quakers/website/_pages/alerts/covid-19.md

 ## Mandatory Health Precautions for Any In-Person Meeting <span class="stanchor"><a name="precautions"></a></span>
 * Disinfect hands at the entrance.
-* Wearing a mask, covering nose and mouth, is mandatory until you are seated and during any movement.
+* Wearing a mask, covering nose and mouth, is mandatory at all times.
 * The chairs will be amply distanced (we are a small group).
 * Neither drink nor food will be served.